tawesoft/golib/CONTRIBUTING.md

 terms as the [LICENSE.txt](/LICENSE.txt) file (and cannot be accepted otherwise).

-Contributors will have their name and email added to the CONTRIBUTORS file at the start of each minor version release.

-If you are contributing in the course of your employment, and your employer is the copyright holder of your contribution (this is usually the case when you are contributing code at work),  then please also add your employer's legal name, the country where that company is registered, and the year(s) of the contribution(s) to the AUTHORS file (please preserve alphabetical order).
+If you are contributing in the course of your employment, and your employer is the copyright holder of your contribution (this is usually the case when you are contributing code at work), then please contribute using an email address or account that credits your employer.

 ### Style guide

 * Unlike most Go projects, we exclusively use spaces for indentation.
-* Use British English (en-GB) for code comments and documentation
+* Use British English (en-GB) for code comments and documentation.
 * Use US  English (en-US) for identifiers and file names.
-* Use any English language for commit messages, pull requests, etc.